Subliminal Probing for Private Information via EEG-Based BCI Devices: Evaluation

-Since the success of our attack depends fundamentally on the strength of the BLR classifier described in Section~\ref{sec_class}, we begin by affirming its reliability using a sanity check before challenging it with the more difficult subliminal attack problem.
+The success of the attack presented in Section~\ref{sec_attacker} depends fundamentally on the strength of the BLR classifier described in Section~\ref{sec_class}.
+Before evaluating it on more difficult subliminal attacks, we begin by affirming its reliability using a sanity check by both training and testing on supraliminal data.

-In this experiment, we first train BLR with data collected from the first counting phase of the experiment.
-This is the phase where the user calibrates the device by counting the occurrence of the number 1 while a sequence of random numbers between 0 and 10 is repeatedly flashed on the screen.
-We extract the corresponding epochs from the EEG recordings and label all epochs corresponding to Stimulus 1 as the positive class and all other epochs as the negative class.
-This dataset serves as a training set to train BLR. \\ Next, we test BLR on the epochs of the second counting sequence, in which the user had to repeat the counting task again.
-The only difference here may have been that the user was slightly less concentrated after having conducted the calibration phase and after having seen the videos.
-This is supported by the absolute counting errors of the users which were on average larger in the second counting phase (0.72) than in the first phase (0.38).
+\myparagraph{Setup} In this experiment, we train BLR with data collected from the first counting phase of the experiment.
+This is the phase where the user calibrates the device by counting the occurrences of number 1, while a sequence of random numbers between 0 and 10 is repeatedly flashed on the screen.
+We extract the corresponding epochs from the EEG recordings and label all epochs that correspond to number 1 as the positive class, while all other epochs are labeled as the negative class.
+We expect the classifier to \emph{learn} to discriminate between EEG epochs recorded while an irrelevant number is shown on the screen (negative class), and epochs recorded while the target number that is shown.

-We test the classifier on both the training data from the first counting phase and the test data from the second counting phase.
-In the testing step, the classifier outputs a score for each stimulus.
-This score quantifies the classifier's belief that the corresponding stimulus is the one that the user counted.
-There are 11 candidates, all numbers from 0 to 10.
-For each candidate number we average the score of all its corresponding stimuli.
-The classifier chooses the candidate number with the highest average score as its final prediction.